tulz-app/laminext/website/site/src/main/resources/doc/fetch/request-method.md

 It provides functions to specify the HTTP method you want to use.

 These functions return a `FetchEventStreamBuilder` which allows to specify the rest of the request settings.

-Please note that the `FetchEventStreamBuilder` is not immutable, and while it can be safely re-used, calls to all configuration methods do modify the instance.
+Note that the `FetchEventStreamBuilder` is not immutable.
+It can be safely re-used, but calls to all configuration methods do modify the instance.

 ```scala
 import io.laminext.fetch.Fetch